Home » Linear Regression For Crypto: A Hash Rate Model

 Now that we have the data, let’s plot the Bitcoin market cap with respect to the Bitcoin hash rate:

-See also ChatGPT Best Recipes
+See also Best ChatGPT Excel Tips

 We can apply a linear regression to find a “fair value”, the red line below: